-Serious and life threatening anaphylactoid reactions have been reported with penicillin therapy.
-Although anaphylaxis is more common following parenteral therapy, it has also been demonstrated after oral administration.
-It is more apt in a patient with previous history of penicillin hypersensitivity and/or reaction to multiple allergens.
+Serious and life-threatening anaphylactoid reactions can occur with penicillin therapy.
+Although anaphylaxis more commonly occurs following parenteral therapy, it can also present after oral administration.
+It is more likely in a patient with a previous history of penicillin hypersensitivity and/or reaction to multiple allergens.
 Before initiating therapy, a careful inquiry should be made relating to hypersensitivity reactions to cephalosporins, allergens, or penicillin.
-If a hypersensitivity reaction occurs, the therapy should be discontinued with it and alternative therapy should be initiated.
-Anaphylactoid reactions require immediate emergency treatment with oxygen, epinephrine, steroids and airway management including intubation, if indicated.
+If a hypersensitivity reaction occurs, the clinician should discontinue ampicillin therapy and initiate alternative antimicrobial therapy.
+Anaphylactoid reactions require immediate emergency treatment with oxygen, epinephrine, steroids, and airway management, including intubation, if indicated.

 Clostridium difficile infection

-Antibacterial treatment alters the natural flora of the intestine leading to over growth of C. difficile.
-Clostridium difficile associated diarrhea (CDAD) is reported with nearly all antibacterial agent use, especially ampicillin.
+Antibacterial treatment alters the natural flora of the intestine leading to overgrowth of C. difficile.
+Clostridium difficile associated diarrhea (CDAD) can occur with nearly all antibacterial agent use, especially ampicillin.
 The resulting severity may range from mild diarrhea to fulminant colitis.
 Hypertoxin producing C. difficile strains cause increased morbidity and mortality, as these strains are refractory to the recommended antimicrobial therapy and may require colectomy.
-CDAD may be considered with all patients after antibacterial use who present with diarrhea.
+CDAD is a consideration for all patients after antibacterial use who present with diarrhea.
 Since it is reported to occur over two months after the administration of antibacterial agents, a careful medical history is necessary in these cases.

-If CDAD is confirmed, ongoing antibiotic use not directed against the organism might need to be discontinued.
-Adequate fluid and electrolyte management and protein supplementation along with the antibiotic regimen of C. difficile, and surgical evaluation should be considered if indicated.
+If CDAD is confirmed, ongoing antibiotic use not directed against the organism might require cessation of therapy.
+Adequate fluid and electrolyte management and protein supplementation along with the antibiotic regimen of C. difficile and surgical evaluation should be an option if indicated.

 Concomitant infectious mononucleosis infection

-A high proportion (43%) of patients with infectious mononucleosis started on ampicillin develop a rash.
-Ideally, the rash appears 7 to 10 days following the initiation of ampicillin therapy and remains for a few days to one week after the drug is discontinued.
-In majority of the cases, the rash is maculopapular, generalized and pruritic.
-Therefore, ampicillin administration is not recommended in these patients.
+A high proportion (43%) of patients with infectious mononucleosis started on ampicillin to develop a rash.
+Ideally, the rash appears 7 to 10 days following the initiation of ampicillin therapy and remains for a few days to one week after discontinuation of the drug.
+In the majority of the cases, the rash is maculopapular, generalized, and pruritic.
+Therefore, ampicillin administration is not a recommendation in these patients.
 Whether these patients are truly allergic to penicillin remains unknown.

 Absence of a strong indication

-Ampicillin administration without a strong indication of a strongly suspected or proven bacterial infection or a prophylactic indication is not likely to result in a benefit to the patient and rather increases the risk of growth of drug resistant bacteria.
+Ampicillin administration without a strong indication of or proof of a bacterial infection or a prophylactic indication is not likely to result in a benefit to the patient and instead increases the risk of growth of drug-resistant bacteria.

 When administering a prolonged therapy, monitor renal, hepatic, and hematologic functions periodically.
 Additionally, watch for signs of anaphylaxis during the first dose.

-In cases of overdose, discontinuation of the medication, symptomatic treatment and supportive care institution is required.
-In patients with decreased renal function, the antibiotic can be removed via hemodialysis but not peritoneal dialysis.
-Whole bowel irrigation has been proven to be effective in severe cases .
+In cases of overdose, discontinuation of the medication, symptomatic treatment, and supportive care institution is necessary.
+In patients with decreased renal function, the antibiotic is removable via hemodialysis but not peritoneal dialysis.
+Whole bowel irrigation has been proven to be effective in severe cases.

-Ampicillin is often prescribed by many healthcare workers including the nurse practitioner.
-However, we have entered an era of drug resistance and it is important for all healthcare workers to not empirically prescribe ampicillin for every type of infection.
-There should be an interprofessional effort to minimize and limit the use of antibiotics to only those with bacterial infections that will benefit from the course of therapy and avoid use in nonbacterial illness.
+Ampicillin is often prescribed by many healthcare workers, including the nurse practitioner.
+However, we have entered an era of drug resistance, and it is crucial for all healthcare workers not empirically to prescribe ampicillin for every type of infection.
+The clinician will decide to treat with ampicillin but can consult with a pharmacist, particularly one with board certification in infectious disease.
+Pharmacists can review the antibiogram and verify dosing and duration.
+Nursing can counsel the patient on how to take the medication, answer any questions, and monitor patient compliance and therapeutic effectiveness, reporting any concerns to the prescriber.
+There should be an interprofessional effort to minimize and limit the use of antibiotics to only those with bacterial infections that will benefit from the course of therapy and avoid use in nonbacterial illnesses.
 [Level V]

 |||Kaushik D,Mohan M,Borade DM,Swami OC, Ampicillin: rise fall and resurgence.
 Journal of clinical and diagnostic research : JCDR.
 2014 May; [PubMed PMID: 24995206]|